BSc(Hon), PhD, PGCertTLHE

-- Director of Studies, Natural Sciences (Part IA Biological Sciences)
+- Director of Studies in Natural Sciences Biological (Part 1A)

-- University Senior Lecturer in Molecular Virology in Department of Veterinary Medicine
+- University Associate Professor in Molecular Virology in Department of Veterinary Medicine

 - Departmental Safety Officer